 Also under Morrow’s leadership, the District completed a $10 million makeover at Schilling School.
 The makeover included a new wing of 16 classrooms in a circular design around a courtyard.
 The addition enabled the District to demolish an aging section of the school at the same time.

 After Morrow’s retirement in 2014, the District hired its first female superintendent -- Dr. Kara Coglianese, whose expertise in 21st century instructional methodology, strong understanding of fiscal responsibility and ability to lead with vision has taken Homer 33C in a new, exciting direction.
-She has intensified the District’s efforts to prepare students for the 21st century, introducing a full-day kindergarten program and equipping every student, starting in grade 4, with Chromebooks and other educational tools to build their critical thinking skills, expand their communication skills and become independent problem solvers.
+She has intensified the District’s efforts to prepare students for the 21st century, introducing a full-day kindergarten program and educational tools to build their critical thinking skills, expand their communication skills and become independent problem solvers.
 In 2015, the District installed STEAM labs at Homer Junior High and Hadley Middle School and began teaching keyboarding to every third grader.
 It’s all part of the District’s new initiative, Preparing Future Ready Students.

-Homer Community Consolidated School District 33C has been guided by six superintendents during its 60 years of existence.
+Homer Community Consolidated School District 33C has been guided by seven superintendents during its 60 years of existence.
 They are:

 - William Tweedy, 1964-1965

 Because of our rural surroundings, nearly all of our students qualify for school bus transportation.
 Homer 33C operates its own Transportation Center on Cedar Road, safely transporting students to and from school each day with its fleet of 63 buses.
 Having our own Transportation Center enables the district to offer an after school activity bus run for students who stay late to participate in sports, clubs or activities.

 Other district facilities include an Administration Center on Bell Road and six schools.
 They are: